Phonak vs. ReSound

 - Phonak is our top pick for severe to profound hearing loss.
 Want to learn why?
 Visit our guide to the best hearing aids for a closer look.

-- If you’re searching for rechargeable hearing aids or telehealth support, ReSound is an excellent choice.
+- If you’re searching for some of the best rechargeable hearing aids or telehealth support, ReSound is an excellent choice.

 When you’re in the market for a hearing aid, you want to choose a company you can trust and one that’s been in the business for years.
 Phonak and ReSound check both of those boxes.
-Whichever hearing aid company you choose, you can be sure you are getting a high-quality hearing aid and a company that stands behind its product.
+Whichever provider you choose, you can be sure you are getting a high-quality hearing aid and a company that stands behind its products.
+Our tech experts researched and compared ReSound and Phonak extensively for this guide.
+We also consulted with resident audiologist Dr. Ruth Reisman for her feedback on both brands.
+We’ll discuss our findings below.

 Phonak Fast Facts